-This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Deciphera Pharmaceuticals, Inc. (the "Company", "we," "us," and "our"), a Delaware corporation, to be held at 8:30 A.M.
-Eastern Time, on Thursday June 23, 2022 and at any adjournments or postponements thereof for the following purposes:
+This proxy statement ("Proxy Statement") is furnished in connection with the solicitation of proxies for use prior to or at the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Deciphera Pharmaceuticals, Inc. (the "Company", "we," "us," and "our"), a Delaware corporation, to be held at 8:30 A.M.
+Eastern Time, on Wednesday June 21, 2023 and at any adjournments or postponements thereof for the following purposes:

-- to elect three directors, Steven L. Hoerter, Susan L. Kelley, M.D., and John R. Martin, to serve as Class II directors, as nominated by the board of directors of Deciphera Pharmaceuticals, Inc. (the "Board of Directors" or "Board"), to hold office until the 2025 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; - 2. to approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in this proxy statement; - 3. to ratify the appointment of PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the year ending December 31, 2022; and - 4. to transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.
+- to elect three directors, Patricia L. Allen, Edward J. Benz, Jr., M.D., and Dennis L. Walsh, to serve as Class III directors, as nominated by the board of directors of Deciphera Pharmaceuticals, Inc. (the "Board of Directors" or "Board"), to hold office until the 2026 Annual Meeting of Stockholders or until their successors are duly elected and qualified or until their earlier death, resignation, or removal; - 2. to approve, on a non-binding, advisory basis, the compensation of our named executive officers, as disclosed in this Proxy Statement; - 3. to ratify the appointment of PricewaterhouseCoopers LLP ("PwC") as the Company's independent registered public accounting firm for the year ending December 31, 2023; and - 4. to transact such other business as may properly come before the meeting and at any adjournments or postponements thereof.

-On or about April 29, 2022, we will mail to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2021 Annual Report on Form 10-K.
+On or about April 28, 2023, we will mail to all stockholders entitled to vote at the Annual Meeting a Notice of Internet Availability of Proxy Materials (the "Notice") containing instructions on how to access this Proxy Statement and our 2022 Annual Report on Form 10-K.

 Our Annual Meeting will be a completely virtual meeting of stockholders.
 There will be no physical meeting location.
 The meeting will only be conducted via live webcast.
-In order to attend, you must register in advance at www.proxydocs.com/DCPH prior to the deadline of June 21, 2022 at 5:00 P.M.
+In order to attend, you must register in advance at www.proxydocs.com/DCPH prior to the deadline of June 20, 2023 at 5:00 P.M.
 Eastern Time.
 Upon completing your registration, you will receive further instructions via email, including your unique link that will allow you access to the meeting, and you will have the ability to submit questions during the meeting.
-Please be sure to follow instructions found on your proxy card and/or voting authorization form and subsequent instructions that will be delivered to you via email.
+Please be sure to follow instructions found on your proxy card and/or voting authorization form and in the subsequent instructions that will be delivered to you via email.

 We are utilizing a virtual-only meeting format in order to leverage technology to enhance stockholder access to the Annual Meeting by enabling attendance and participation from any location around the world.
 We believe that the virtual-only meeting format will give stockholders the opportunity to participate fully and equally, and without cost, and to exercise the same rights as if they had attended an in-person meeting.
 We believe that these measures will enhance stockholder access and encourage participation and communication with our Board of Directors and management.
-In addition, the virtual-only meeting format increases our ability to engage with all stockholders, regardless of size, resources or physical location, and enables us to protect the health and safety of all attendees, particularly in light of the ongoing COVID-19 pandemic.
+In addition, the virtual-only meeting format increases our ability to engage with all stockholders, regardless of size, resources or physical location.